Sushi: American-style

+Australia

+Australian sushi is a thick hand roll made from half a standard sheet of nori.
+It is similar to futomaki thick rolls; however, it is often served uncut as an on-the-go snack.
+Typical fillings in Australian sushi include teriyaki chicken, salmon and avocado, tuna, and prawn.
+Australian California rolls are very different from American California rolls, with the nori wrapping the rice and fillings always on the outside, and no tobiko nor cream cheese.

+Contrary to sushi in Japan and other countries being a high-end food, it is widely available in affordable takeaway joints in Australia.
+Sushi in Japanese restaurants has existed in Australia since the 1950s, but the first Australian-style sushi only appeared in 1995, in a stall called Sushi-Jin in the Target Centre food court at 246 Bourke Street, Melbourne.
+The owner, Toshihiro Shindo, started selling takeaway sushi rolls which he adapted to Australian tastes.
+The store closed in 2008.
+As of 2024, Japanese cuisine is the most popular cuisine in Australia with sushi as the third overall most popular food item, after hot dogs and pizza.

+Australian sushi has grown in popularity in recent years, with its influence extending beyond Australia into the United Kingdom and United States, which has sparked an online controversy after the opening of Sushi Counter in West Village, New York City.
+People accused the owner of cultural appropriation and left negative reviews, prompting Google to remove all spam ratings from the restaurant location.

 Canada

 Many of the styles seen in the United States are also seen in Canada and their own.
-Doshi (a portmanteau of sushi and donut) is a donut-shaped rice ball on a deep-fried crab or imitation crab cake topped with sushi ingredients.
-Maki Poutine is similar to makizushi in style except it is topped with cheese curds and gravy and contains duck confit, more cheese curds, and sweet potato tempura.
-Sushi cake is made of crab meat, avocado, shiitake mushroom, salmon, spicy tuna, and tobiko and served on sushi rice then torched with spicy mayo, BBQ sauce, balsamic reduction, and dotted with caper and garlic chips.
-Sushi pizza is deep fried rice or crab/imitation crab cake topped with mayo and various sushi ingredients.
+Doshi (a portmanteau of donut and sushi) is a donut-shaped rice ball on a deep-fried crab or imitation crab cake topped with sushi ingredients.
+Maki poutine is similar to makizushi in style except it is topped with cheese curds and gravy and contains duck confit, more cheese curds, and sweet potato tempura.
+Sushi cake is made of crab meat, avocado, shiitake mushroom, salmon, spicy tuna, and tobiko and served on sushi rice, then torched with spicy mayonnaise, barbecue sauce, and balsamic reduction, and dotted with caper and garlic chips.
+Sushi pizza is deep-fried rice or crab/imitation crab cake topped with mayonnaise and various sushi ingredients.

 Mexico and the Western United States

 Sinaloan sushi originated in Sinaloa, Mexico and has been available in the Western United States since 2013.